 On the other hand, I suppose you could argue this looks like some sort of faded, distressed antique — a tea towel discovered in a French flea market, maybe.
 And since my decorating style is supposedly "Country French," along with 89% of you, we should appreciate this, right?
 I give it a B-.
 But it was fun.

-You have read this article inkodye / tutorials with the title Doily-print fabric made with photosensitive dye.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2012/04/doily-print-fabric-made-with.html.
+with the title Doily-print fabric made with photosensitive dye.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2012/04/doily-print-fabric-made-with.html.
 Thanks!

 No comment for "Doily-print fabric made with photosensitive dye"